benichi2022/securewriteup-tryhackme/README.md

 # TryHackMe is a popular platform to hone your cybersecurity skills.
-# In this repo, I will provide writeups for different rooms covering a wide range of subjects in Cybersecurity.
+# In this repo, I will provide writeups and walkthroughs for different rooms covering a wide range of subjects in Cybersecurity.